Habilmind > Habilmind Programs and Workshops > Screen Overuse Prevention Workshops

 Workshop methodology

-Through an active methodology in which the entire class group participates simultaneously, the program is carried out through the following steps:
+Through an active methodology where the entire class participates simultaneously, the program is carried out through the following steps:

 Time

-One hour of tutoring is held with the entire class group.
+A one-hour tutor session is conducted with the entire class group.

 Active methodology